Talking to your local member

 Step 3 - Writing to Politicians

 Addressing correspondence to a politician can be tricky.
 Some politicians have the honorific term ‘The Hon.’ in front of their name.
-Other members might be Doctors, Professors, Queens Counsels or have a received an Australian Honour — such as an Order of Australia or a Conspicuous Service Cross.
+Other members might be doctors, professors, Queens Counsels or have a received an Australian Honour — such as an Order of Australia or a Conspicuous Service Cross.
 In some jurisdictions, members may have ‘MP’ at the end of their name while others will use ‘MLA’, ‘MLC’ or even ‘MHA’.